ishejaladouce/submission_reminder_app_ishejaladouce/README.md

 __How it's built

-- Bash: Writte entirely in Bash shell script.
+- Bash: Written entirely in Bash shell script.
-- Liux: Relies on how Linux organizes files and handles permisions.
+- Liux: Relies on how Linux organizes files and handles permissions.
 Git: We used Git to manage all the code and keep track of updates